popematt/ion-schema/docs/process-for-changing-ion-schema.md

 *Ion Schema Version RFCs* are meta-RFCs that describe a new version of Ion Schema.
 They are PRs created by the **maintainers**, not by community members proposing a new feature.
 Version RFCs include a `.md` file that contains:

 * A list of the feature RFCs to be included in the new version, including for each a brief summary and a link to the accepted RFC for that feature.
 Links to other documentation may also be included.
-* The list of all accepted feature RFCs that are *not* included in the new version, with a reason why it is not included.
+* The list of all accepted feature RFCs that are *not* included in the new version, with reasons why they are not included.
 * If it is a new major version, a definition of the compatibility and import requirements between this version and the prior major version, as required by [Ion Schema Language Versions](https://quip-amazon.com/WxDyAMCsxccV).

 For an example, please see [the Ion Schema 2.0 RFC](https://github.com/amazon-ion/ion-schema/blob/208165adb10c889949252e7ccd926862bfe60019/rfcs/ion_schema_2_0/ion_schema_2_0.md) ([PR](https://github.com/amazon-ion/ion-schema/pull/69)).